adityaathalye/clojure-multiproject-example-private/README.md

   start.
 - **Rationale-seekers**: [Concept](#concept) and [sundry design notes](sundry-design-notes)
   hopefully explain where I'm trying to go with this.
-- **Code spelunkers**: First visit the top-level `deps.edn` file, `build/build.clj` file, and then root about "grugstack", especially the main files for grug's concept of "system" and "settings".
+- **Code readers**, these are the important reference points:
+  - The top-level `deps.edn` declares all source code relationships
+  - `build/build.clj` and `bin/run_cmd.sh` contain all commands to
+    execute against the whole or part of the multiproject
+  - **`parts` are *functions***: Mutually independent building blocks that we configure and compose into applications.
+I've made my own `grugstack`, but you can vendor in anything of your own.
+  - **`projects` are *objects***: Purpose-built applications, having whatever architecture they need to have, built using whatever set of libraries and/or `parts` they need.
+  - *Following multiproject's `:app-alias` naming convention is key (haha) to success* (see [MultiProject Conventions](#multiproject-conventions)).

 # Quick Start